NazarethSebothoma/CMPG-323-Overview-33572798/README.md

 I will have a .env file - a file for environment variables.
 This will allow me to use variables in my code and not credentials as they are.
 With the use of gitignore I will ignore the .env file which has my credentials.

 Resources:<br>
- <a href = "https://www.optimizely.com/optimization-glossary/trunk-based-development/">Trunk based development<a/>
+ <a href = "https://www.optimizely.com/optimization-glossary/trunk-based-development/">Trunk based development<a/> <br>
  <a href = "https://www.youtube.com/watch?v=Rz886HkV1j4">Credentials Storage<a/>